 FAQ: What is an e-bike?
 How does it work?
 How do I ride it?

-Both of these types of e-bikes can come in many styles, from commuter bikes to full-suspension mountain bikes, and everything in between.
+An e-bike is a bicycle with electric motor to help you along.
+You ride it much like you ride a normal bicycle, but with less effort.
+Electric bikes come in many styles, from commuter bikes to full-suspension mountain bikes and everything in between.
 Our focus is on urban and cargo bikes, used for commuting, transport, or pleasure.
 To that end, we stock bikes that have a focus on quality, are beautiful to look at, and will last a long time.

-As a rule, crank motors provide a more authentic bicycle experience.
+As a rule, mid drive motors provide a more authentic bicycle experience.
 This is because the motor senses how much power you are putting into the pedals (using a torque sensor), and responds proportionally (that is, the harder you pedal, the more the motor helps you).
 This makes you feel like you have extra strong legs!
-Crank motors tend to be more responsive than wheel hub motors, and allow the bicycle to roll more freely without the additional drag of a motor in the hub.
-We stock several e-bike models with crank motors made by Bosch and the German-produced Impulse.
-We also offer a crank motor kit: the Lekkie Summit.
+Mid drive motors tend to be more responsive than hub drive motors, and allow the bicycle to roll more freely without the additional drag of a motor in the hub.
+We stock e-bike models with mid drive motors made by Bosch andShimano.

 All of our e-bikes allow you to adjust how much power you want, or to switch off the power altogether and ride it like a non-electric bike.
 Below you can find a video where we walk through the basics of how to use our most popular bike, the Moustache Xroad.
 Even if you own a different bike than this one, many of these points are universal for all ebikes, so have a look to find out more!